 The game’s official requirements suggest 4 GB RAM as the minimum and 8 GB RAM as the recommended requirement for a PC for World of Warcraft.

-In reality, most of the modern gaming PC builds, even the cheapest ones possible, feature at least 8 GB DDR4 RAM.
-Therefore, it is hard not to meet the recommended requirements of the game.
+In reality, most modern gaming PC builds, even the cheapest ones possible, feature at least 8 GB DDR4 RAM.
+Therefore, it is hard not to meet the game’s recommended requirements.

 How Much RAM Does World of Warcraft Actually Use?